top of page

 Preparing to Climb Back Up

 However, I strongly recommend not taking this cable car but rather walking back up the canyon the same way you came down.
-This is for two reasons.
+This is for 2 reasons.
 First, you will discover very different landscapes in the opposite direction.
 Simply because you didn't notice them while descending and because the light has changed over the course of the day.

-Next, because on two occasions you will be able to bypass the canyon's most significant peaks by taking another staircase that goes around these rocks and offers new, unprecedented viewpoints.
+Next, because on 2 occasions you will be able to bypass the canyon's most significant peaks by taking another staircase that goes around these rocks and offers new, unprecedented viewpoints.
 If you choose to walk back up, plan your time well and don't linger too long at the bottom of the canyon.
 The effort required to climb is substantial.
 You're set for hours of exhausting but highly rewarding walking.
 This ascent is particularly strenuous on the knees.

-My equipment: GITZO 3-Way Fluid Head.
+My equipment: GITZO 3-WAY FLUID HEAD.
 The ultra-stable head that offers smoothness and precision of movement.
 A durable reference for landscape photography and long exposures.
 Check it out here.

 The steps are high and do not conform to our European standards of 15 to 17 cm.
 Furthermore, they are irregular, making the climb especially difficult when carrying a backpack that begins to feel very heavy by the end of the day.